CCraglex/CCraglex/README.md

 I am a game development student, currently in third year.
 Created a few small mobile game prototypes before finding out this site.
 I use Unity and Godot for games, tried monogame.
-I know Intermediate C#.
+I know Intermediate C# and can write GDscript and Lua.

 Finished Projects